eolatham/smarthome-dashboard-simulation/team_meetings/meeting03_notes.md

 ## Next Meeting

-- Deadlines for next week: Everything in Shortcut In Developement below Requirements Doc
+- Deadlines for next week: Everything in Shortcut In Development below Requirements Doc
 - Will try to get a requirements doc done and submitted to Langston ASAP